jake-knerr/cogent/README.md

 #### Component manage the state that they "own".
 Ownership is determined by where the state is needed in the application.
 If multiple components need the state and one component parents the others, then the parent component owns the state.
 Otherwise, the first shared parent component owns the state.

+Ownership of state means that the owning component manages the data.
+It manages updating it and passing updates to child components.

 #### Parent components can pass state to child components.

-The convention is that `props` refers to the state `Object` passed from parent to child components.
-It is typically passed in a child component's constructor.
-State updates are updated using a `#update(props)` method.
+The convention is that `props` refers to the state `Object` passed from parent to child components. `props` are only passed to a child component via the child's `#setProps(props: Object)` method.
 Note, updates can be atomic, which means that smaller pieces of state can be passed for each update.
 The entire dataset of the initial `props` object does not need to be sent on updates.

 Note, a component may own state that is not needed downstream and not passed to child components.

 #### State updates flow uni-directionally to components from the parent that owns the state to the children that need the new state.

 #### Components that own state are required to handle updating it and delivering updates to child components.

-#### Child components can update state they do not own by calling callbacks passed to them by the parent that owns the state.
-This is referred to as "lifting state up".

-See the section on a reactive store for an alternative technique to lifting state up via callbacks.

 #### Parent components can only interact with a child's view directly by either adding or removing it from display.